ktorz-net/hacka-py/README.md

 **Optional**

 To notice that, you can share your `hacka-workspace` on git-based web services (github, gitlab, our like us [bitbucket.org](https://bitbucket.org))
-So create your empty repo `my-hackaws` then clone it and clone `hackagames` inside with git-submodule or by add it on `.gitignore` file.
+So create your empty repo `my-hacka-workspace` then clone it and clone `hackagames` inside with git-submodule or by add it on `.gitignore` file.

 ```bash
 git clone my-hacka-workspace-url.git hacka-workspace